Our Story

 Our congregation is a vibrant and welcoming community, made up of people from all walks of life.
 If you're looking for a flock of perfect people, Merritt's Chapel is not where you'll find it.
 But, if you're hoping to find yourself among folks who are friendly and caring works-in-progress, you are sure to feel at home with us.

-But beyond our backgrounds and experiences, we are all sinners in need of grace, growing together in faith as we support and encourage one another in our journey with Christ.
+Though our personal stories are varied, our calling is shared.
+Beyond our backgrounds and experiences, we are all sinners in need of grace, growing together in faith as we support and encourage one another in our journey with Christ.

+We invite you to be part it all.
 Find an area of ministry that fits you.

 Live Nativity Event, 2017